-men, espeshly if they are in the company ov thair wives.
-Thay looked as resigned tew thair fate az a hen turkey in a wet ay.
+Yu can alwas tell one ov these kind of men, espeshly if they are in the company ov thair wives.
+Thay looked as resigned tew thair fate az a hen turkey in a wet henpeck dodges.
+One of these kind ov husbands iz an honor

 Thair ain't nothing that will take the starch out ov a man like being pecked by a woman.
 It is wuss than a seven months' of the fever and agy.
-The wives of the hen-pecked husbands most alwaz out liv thair victims, and I hav known them to get married agin, and git hold ov a man that time (thank the Lord !) who understood all the henpeck dodges.
+The wives of the henpecked husbands most alway out liv thair victims, and I hav known them to get married agin, and git hold ov a man that time thank the Lord!) who understood all the